tvdk-sudoku/Year11Notes/content/notes/AEECO - Market Efficiency.md

 - Aids the expansion of the firm

 ### Impacts
-- DWL as part of government expenditure on the subsidy is not translate
+- DWL as part of government expenditure on the subsidy is not translated into either consumer or producer surplus
+-